Protect Your Home's Exterior From Sun Damage With UV-Resistant Paints

 Clean the Surface

-Use a pressure washer to remove dirt, grime, and debris from siding, trim, doors, and railings.
-For stuck-on messes, scrub with a detergent and scrub brush.
-Rinse well with water to remove all residue.
+Use a pressure washer (on an appropriate setting) to remove dirt, chalk, mildew, and debris from siding, trim, doors, and railings.
+For stubborn areas, scrub with a mild detergent and a soft brush, then rinse until all residue is gone.

 Repair Any Damage